nv-tlabs/XCube/README.md

 - 2024-06-18: Code and model released!

 ## Environment setup
+Note that we currently only support Linux.
+We welcome support for other platforms.

 **(Optional) Install libMamba for a huge quality of life improvement when using Conda**
 ```
 conda update -n base conda